 The accounting standard at issue is FASB Statement No. 140.
 Its rules had envisioned QSPEs as brain-dead vehicles, akin to wind-up toys.
 Their actions are supposed to be automatic responses that “were entirely specified in the legal documents that established” the trusts.
 When servicers do exercise discretion, it must be “significantly limited.”

 Weil, as best I can tell, has a hard time understanding the concept of loss mitigation altogether.
-Think of it this way: if servicers did nothing but tell borrowers facing default that nothing could be done until they, in fact, defaulted -- what then?
+Think of it this way: if servicers did nothing but tell borrowers facing default that nothing could be done until they, in fact, defaulted — what then?
 If you think the media din is bad now about how “uncaring” servicers are, you’d have reached a whole new level in the world Weil’s got in store for us.
 And, of course, there’s the itty-bitty little problem about investors losing their shirts and their shorts, as well.
 Tanta unloaded on Weil in July of last year, and what she said then is appropos now:

 Oh, I suppose, if you’re some perfect righteous Bloomberg columnist investor type, you’d never ever have such a problem and you don’t give a rat’s patootie about the unwashed masses who might need “judgement exercised” instead of Catch-22.
 You’re free to feel that way, but as far as I’m concerned you’re not free to pretend like this is some conspiracy on the part of some crackheads to mess with your NAV.
 There are huge, massive, deeply important public policy issues around home mortgage lending, which makes it a little bit of a problem to treat mortgages like any other “financial asset.”
 We have entire neighborhoods and communities falling apart because of the Wall Streetization of mortgage finance, and now that someone’s trying to deal with the mess, it’s not a good time to suggest that we pile on the punishments just so you can figure out how to read a balance sheet.

 Bingo.
 The problem here isn’t how servicers approach and account for their loans; it isn’t even the fact that the industry is now grappling with how to handle a swarm of loan modifications.
 It’s the fact that some loans were made at all in the first place.
 If Weil wanted to be righteously indignant over anything, he’d have been better off focusing on what sort of alternate universe led all of us to believe we could originate boatloads of stated-income 2/28s and completely disintermediate the astronomical risk that came with so doing.
 Or railing against risk management practices that slid to the point that nobody was actually doing any real sort of due diligence prior to issuance of these ticking time bombs.
 But that would require actually knowing something about the industry you’re being paid to cover.